Daeer-Projects/Coding-Kata/DataMungingKata/PartThree-Refactor/ReadMe.md

 If you look at the example project, you will see that the main method calls to three other private methods that help with the extraction process.

 The method returns a FootballValidatorType, that includes the Football type itself, if we can extract it, and the validation errors, if it failed.

+#### Football Processors

+##### The Reader Implementation

+As said before, the reader is just a call to the FileSystem to ```ReadAllLines()```.
+The reader, passes in the instance of the FileSystem, and the file location to the static core ```Reader.ReadWork()```.

+##### The Mapper Implementation

+The mapper is what takes the rows of text from the file, and converts them into a processable type.

+There's a lot going on in the mapper.
+The static core mapper, does a ```foreach``` loop through all of the items in the data that we got from the reader.

+For each of the data items, we need to do the following:

+* Check that the data row in not a header, or divider.
+That is where we use the private method ```CheckItemRow()```.
+* Then we need to convert them to a Football type.
+This is where we use the extension method.
+* If the type has been converted successfully, then we add it to the results that are passed onto the writer.
+* If the conversion failed, then we log the details of why it failed.

+Look into the sample project and see the ```CheckItemRow()``` and ```AddDataItem()``` methods.
+These are the small parts that the static core mapper requires.

+##### The Writer Implementation

+The writer is the most complicated part of the component.
+This is because it is the object that processes the data and produces an answer.
+So, most of the code in the writer is component specific, and can't be extracted into the core writer.

 ## 7 - References